foxytone/linux-config/keyboard/readme.md

 6. systemctl enable keyboard-layout.service

 or:
+1-3. the same

-2. copy set_keyborad.desktop to ~./config/autostart/
+4. copy set_keyborad.desktop to ~./config/autostart/

+OR:

+sudo sh setup.sh